Skip to main content

 1

-Ensure your TASS software is up to date
+Ensure TASS is up to date

-Ensure your TASS software is running the minimum TASS version of v01.060.06.200.
+Ensure your TASS software is up to date and running the minimum TASS version of v01.2026.06.200.

 To check your software version, click on your Profile Name in the top right of TASS.web.